Cognirobo/robotron/projectplan/next_hack_day/readme.md

 * Project Plan
   * Update everybody how to use Git
   * Ideas for our collaboration and wiki
+  * make a concept what we want next get creativ
 * Mechanical design
-  * Documents of all the stuff that Jan made to Git __Boring__
+  * Documents of all the stuff that Jan made to Git
     * Calculations and requirements
     * Blueprints for the robot
-  * Make a concept for the wheels, axis and engine powertrain
-  * Build this
-  * Make a concept for the baseplate, so called chassis, and the placement for battery and otter stuff
   * Make the Blueprint and bring it online
 * Electrical design
-  * Wireing could be a part of the mechanical design
-  * Calculate engine and talk it over with the team
-  * build up a coolingsystem for the elektrical engins and the circut board
-  * Think about a controller for the robot
   * Make a concept for the wheels turn measurement
-  * Pictures
+  * Document the wirering and bring it online
 * code
+  * make at least a short howto for the sytem
   * add arduino and Pi code to repository
-  * build up a the motorcontroller and Pi controll test it
-  * Think about some classes and the environment
-  * TDD, BDD, CI, UT, Mocksupport etc.
-  * This acronyms are worth the time!!
-I will tell you what I mean, and will not be mean
+  * Remove the old App, enhance the new one
 * Frond design
-  * draw how the robot will look __FUN FOR FRAUKE ??__
+  * Build a nice housing for the Robot
   * Pictures

 Tell me what you planned for this, just edit this file :-)